nicojapas/BER-DAFT-JAN21/Lessons/1.08_encoding_model_fit/lesson.md

 ### Lesson 1 key concepts

-> :clock10: 20 min

 - Categorical data - nominal, ordinal
 - Encoding categorical variables
   - Label encoding
   - One Hot encoding

-:exclamation: Note for instructor: Students can continue using the same Jupyter file from the last lesson.
-If the students do not have that, they can use the following code to quickly set up:

 ```python
 data = pd.read_csv('regression_data.csv')